creativecreature/sturdyc/README.md

 ```

 **Please note** that we only have to return the `sturdyc.ErrNotFound` when
-we're using `GetFetch`.
-For `GetFetchBatch`, we'll simply omit the key from the
+we're using `GetOrFetch`.
+For `GetOrFetchBatch`, we'll simply omit the key from the
 map we're returning.
 I think this inconsistency is a little unfortunate, but it
 was the best API I could come up with.
 Having to return an error like this if
 just a single id wasn't found: